vlevieux/Walrus-Operator-Use-Cases/README.md

 Please read the [PEP 572](https://www.python.org/dev/peps/pep-0572/) for more information about what is valid/invalid.

+# How to contribute

+To add a use case, please create an issue with the *Propose a Use Case* template.
+It would be discussed and added.

 ## Sources:
 * [Dustin Ingram - PEP 572: The Walrus Operator - PyCon 2019](https://www.youtube.com/watch?v=6uAvHOKofws)